NREL/streamm-tools/doc/source/oligothiophene.rst

 random.
 In order to control the angle between units use the -p function::

-   donoracceptorsystems.py  "thiophene" -b BuildingBlocks-release
+   donoracceptorsystems.py  "thiophene" -b BuildingBlocks
       -r 5 -p "0"

 sets the inter-ring dihedral angle to zero making the sulfurs of thiophene in the cis configuration ::

-   donoracceptorsystems.py  "thiophene" -b BuildingBlocks-release
+   donoracceptorsystems.py  "thiophene" -b BuildingBlocks
       -r 5  -p "180 0 "

 sets the inter-ring dihedral angle to alternate between zero and 180